 Just off the Plaza Bilbao heading east I would recommend a visit to the Marie Cristina bridge ( Puente de Marie Cristina ).
 This unique ornate bridge was built at the turn of the 20th Century out of iron and concrete and has some very interesting features such as sculptured dragons, navel scenes and coats of arms.

-This charming part of San Sebastian got its name for a good reason.
-The Romantic Area of the city is based around the Calle Reyes Catolicos which leads up to the Cathedral of the Buen Pastor in the southern area of the city centre.
+This charming part of San Sebastian got its name for a good reason, this is the romantic area of the city based around the Calle Reyes Catolicos which leads up to the Cathedral of the Buen Pastor in the southern area of the city centre.

 Not only is it romantic with its fine Parisian style architecture and ornate street lamps it is where some of the finest food in the city is served.
-After fulfilling your gastronomic dreams a stroll around the area absorbing this distinctive atmosphere of the Zona Romantica is a must.
+After fulfilling your gastronomic dreams a stroll around the area absorbing it's distinctive atmosphere is a must.

 The Old Quarter